 The Samsung Galaxy S III is no doubt the best Android smartphone today.
-It has aroused a great curiosity and excitement among mobile phone lovers.
+It has aroused great curiosity and excitement among mobile phone lovers.
 Everybody is dreaming of having this great device since its launch.
-The new features it comes up with make it not only one of the most coveted Android phone but also the most technologically refined device.
+The new features it comes up with making it not only one of the most coveted Android phone but also the most technologically refined device.
+If you own this new phone from Samsung, follow the steps given below to root Galaxy S3 on Android 4.0.4 firmware.

 So if you are a proud owner of this superphone, the first thing you would want to do is to root your Samsung Galaxy S3.
 Thanks to the XDA Developers Odia and Chainfire (two well-known names when it comes to rooting Samsung devices), who have made it possible to root this very new device.
 If you have ever rooted a Samsung device, especially the Galaxy S or S2, the method given here will seem to be familiar to you, but if it is not so you need to be more careful.